 WHY IT MATTERS

-1. Build inclusive and adaptable education systems in fragile and adverse environments In contexts of fragility or adversity, education service must continue.
+- The WB is committed to remain engaged during humanitarian crises in providing basic educational services and even providing additional support through rapid response and rapid adjustment of our operations to effectively address the emergencies.
+In contexts of fragility, crises or adversity, education services must continue.
+Crises lead to trauma, extensive learning loss and even other deprivation in terms of children’s health, nutrition, and safety, leading to children dropping out of school and generations missing out from schooling and skills development.
 Once children drop out of school or are denied opportunities for education, it is difficult to bring them back.
 We work closely with governments and humanitarian agencies to bridge education services in emergencies and to ensure longer-term education service delivery systems in countries with ongoing crises.
 At times of emergency or in contexts of fragility, our priority is to help countries build an inclusive and adaptable education system—tapping into various service providers and alternative ways to deliver education, developing interventions to stimulate demand for education, and building curriculum and classroom practices that help address psychological trauma of children and prevent conflict and violence in the future.

-3. Improve education services for displaced populations and host communities The forced displacement crisis has worsened over the last decade and the number of refugees around the world has reached 25 million, while that of internally displaced people exceeds 40 million.
-Many of those displaced are children of school age.
+- Improve education services to address the educational and skill development needs of displaced populations and of host communities.
+As natural disasters, crises and conflicts increasingly spill over across borders and regions forcing millions of families and children into displacement and disrupting the lives of other populations who live in host communities.
+The forced displacement crisis has worsened over the last decade and by end of 2019, the number of refugees around the world has reached 26 million, half of whom are under 18, while that of internally displaced people exceeds 45.7 million and asylum seekers number 4.2 million.
+In addition, millions of young people miss out on education and acquisition of the skills needed in the communities that host those forcibly displaced.
 Our efforts to make sure these children can learn include scaling up education for refugees in the world’s poorest countries and for those hosted by middle-income countries and looking for innovative approaches to provide education to those who have been displaced from their homes.